Downloads Butler

 Downloads Butler builds a candidate

-The extension reads available metadata such as original filename, extension, MIME type, source URL, referrer, download time, and browser download id where available.
+The extension reads available metadata such as original filename, extension, MIME type, source URL, referrer, download time, and browser download id.
+If Chrome gives weak source clues, it checks safer fallbacks before surrendering to Unknown.

 Priority decides the behavior